Brownian snails with removal die out in one dimension: Proof of Theorem

 Fix $\alpha,\lambda>0$.
 The proof proceeds as follows.
 First, we use the model without removal to restrict our attention to particles in an interval growing linearly with time.
 By standard concentration bounds this implies that only a linear number of particles is relevant.
 Since each infected particle typically survives a time of order 1, most of the time there are at most a bounded number of infected particles.
 Finally, we define suitable stopping times allowing us to make independent attempts to either remove all the infected particles, before they infect anyone else, or infect yet more particles.
 In the former case, we are done (infection dies out), while in the latter case, we arrive at a contradiction with the bound on the number of infected particles.
 Next, we turn to the details.
 Note that in the proof of Theorem~\ref{thm:main}, we often spare integer parts for the sake of readability.

-\paragraph{Linearly localised infection} Recall that the Brownian snails model with removal at different values of $\alpha$ does not enjoy monotonicity in $\alpha$.
+\paragraph{Linearly localised infection} Recall that the Brownian snails model with removal at different values of $\alpha$ does not enjoy monotonicity in $\alpha$ (note that, while infected snails typically live longer for smaller values of $\alpha$, in this setting some of them may also become infected too early and fail to transmit the infection further).
 However, if there is no removal at all ($\alpha=0$), it holds that the set of infections at any given time contains the one for any value of $\alpha>0$.
 More precisely, this inclusion holds if we couple the two processes using the same Brownian motions.
 We may therefore use the model without removal as an upper bound.
 In Appendix~\ref{app}, we discuss how to adapt the proof of \cite{Beckman18} in order to obtain $c_1,C_1>0$ depending on $\lambda$ such that for any $T$ large enough

 for the model without removal (and, therefore, also for the one with removal).
 We have thus localised infection to an interval of linear size.
 We next seek to show that only linearly many particles enter this interval. \paragraph{Linear number of infections} Fix $T$ large enough.
 We next compute the expectation of the number $N$ of particles $p\in\cP$ such that $\min_{t\le T} |B_p(t)|\le C_1T$.
 It is at least $1+2C_1T$ (because of the particles initially present in $[-C_1T, C_1T]$) and at most